mapfde/cieb/CompIndex/CompIndex-generated.md

 ### Topic cluster
    * Topic
-      * Competency: a tweet-length phrase expressing a concept or skill to be learned
+      * Competency: Tweet-length assertion of knowledge, skill, or habit of mind
-         * Benchmark: specific task that demonstrates competency
+         * Benchmark: Action demonstrating accomplishment in related competencies

 -----------------------------------